top of page

 WELCOME

-Over the past 25 years I have had the joy of working in health & wellness.
-In the early 2000's, I was drawn to Asia where I lived in India and studied yoga, meditation, and Ayurveda.
-Next I moved to Thailand where I taught English, worked with Shamans and Yogis, and learned Massage and Reflexology.
-In 2006, I was introduced to Vipassana Meditation and have continued a daily meditation practice since then...
+Over the past 25 years I have enjoyed working in health & wellness.
+In the early 2000's, I was drawn to Asia where I worked with Shamans, Yogis, and Ayurvedic practitioners, as well as studied Thai Massage and Reflexology.
+In 2006, I was introduced to Vipassana Meditation and have continued a daily meditation practice since then.
+I have completed studies in Health Sciences, Massage Therapy, and Manual Osteopathy.
+I have enjoyed working in the community and at multi-disciplinary clinics.
+Currently I work from home in the Thousand Islands (Gananoque Ontario).

 EDUCATION

-• Massage Therapy Diploma from The Canadian College of Massage and Hydrotherapy (CCMH).
+• Massage Therapy Diploma: The Canadian College of Massage and Hydrotherapy.

 • Endo-Cranial Spasms Level 4: Civilization & Morphogenic Fields (2023)